mahmoudradwaan98/mahmoudradwaan98/README.md

-- 👋 Hi, I’m @mahmoudradwaan98
+- 👋 Hi, I’m @mahmoudradwaan
 - 👀 I’m interested in ML and AI
+- 👀 I’m interested in Embedded systems and Robotics
-- 🌱 I’m currently learning machine learning and version control
+- 🌱 I’m currently learning machine learning and version control , Embedded systems , deep learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me my mail mahmoudradwaan98@gmail.com